goodekat/LIME-diagnostics-paper/README.md

 ## To Do

   - Remove NAs from test data
+  - Update readme after file changes (and practice making new submission folder, maybe create a script for copying the files)
   - Finish filling in questions in ASA submission document
+  - Write cover letter
   - Figure out discrepancies with old and new versions of the training data
   - Rerun the lime explanations with the finalized training data